mirryi/wikichan/README.md

 ### To-Do

+Current work is being done on the `rearch` branch.

 -   [x] Manifest and build WebExtension
 -   [x] Cache results (per provider)
 -   [ ] More provider choices